The Essential Marlene Dietrich: Critical reception

 The All Music Guide (1994) described the album as "the best Marlene Dietrich collection available".

-In a review for the June 15, 1991, issue of Music Week, the critic praised the compilation, describing it as "perfectly titled".
+Music Week, the critic praised the compilation, describing it as "perfectly titled".
 In a comparative analysis with other EMI reissues in the same style, such as Berlin By Night (catalog no. 7963312) and various French music compilations, he positioned Dietrich's album as one of the strong entries in the series, validating the track selection as truly essential to representing the artist.
-In a later issue of Music Week (August 24, 1991), a critic included The Essential in a roundup of reissued classic vocal albums.
+In a later review, the same magazine included The Essential in a roundup of reissued classic vocal albums.
 While noting that Marlene Dietrich, like Vera Lynn, had "no real vocal influence on the present", the review stated that the compilation was "even better" than a concurrent Vera Lynn release and described it as "a selection of recordings that suggest, even if they don't quite capture, the mystique" of the artist.

 The critic from the Scripps Howard News Service held a divided opinion on the album.
 They praised the early German-language recordings from 1930 and 1931, describing them as great.
 In contrast, they viewed the 1960s recordings that made up the rest of the album less favorably, referring to them as a mixed bag and specifically identifying the renditions of "Blowin' in the Wind" and "Where Have All the Flowers Gone" as low points.
 Their overall conclusion was that, unless a listener understood German, this particular collection might not have been considered essential.